Skip to content

 Workflow risk registerWorkflow ID, risk category, owner, due datePlatform + security leadership

-Policy exceptionsJustification, expiry, compensating controlsGovernance/risk owners
+Policy exceptionsJustification, expiry date, compensating controlsGovernance/risk owners

 Runner posture reportAccess model, patch status, isolation controlsInfra + security teams

-Monthly scorecardPermission hygiene, pinning, secrets incidentsEngineering leadership
+Monthly scorecardPermission hygiene, pinning status, secrets incidentsEngineering leadership

-Quality checks
+Quality checks before handoff:

-• Are policy exceptions time-bound and monitored?
+• Are policy exceptions time-bound and actively monitored?

-• Are production deployment controls enforced consistently?
+• Are production deployment controls consistently enforced?

 90-day CI/CD hardening cadence